Get

 Training

-Cockers can be a little shy around strangers, while Poodles can be aloof, so early socialization is especially important.
-Socialization introduces the dog to different groups and types of people, as well as to new situations, so it will be less nervous when faced with something new.
-The intelligence of the Poodle means that you should find training quite easy, and you will be able to teach your puppy plenty of commands and ensure it behaves well.
+Cockers can be shy around strangers, and Poodles can be aloof, so early socialization is especially important.
+Socialization introduces the dog to different groups of people and new situations, so they will be less nervous when faced with something new.
+The intelligence of the Poodle means that you should find training relatively easy, and you will be able to teach your puppy plenty of commands and tricks.

 Health

-Because this is a hybrid breed, it is not predisposed to all of the same genetic conditions as some purebred dogs, but there are still some illnesses and conditions that you should keep an eye out for.
-The breed is known to be susceptible to allergies and cataracts, as well as hip dysplasia, which can be a painful condition that may also lead to arthritis.
-The floppy Cocker Spaniel ears are also prone to ear infections and other ear conditions, so check these when you groom your pup.
+Although Cockapoos are healthy pups, there are still some illnesses and conditions that you should keep an eye out for.
+They are susceptible to allergies and cataracts, as well as hip dysplasia, which can be a painful condition that may also lead to arthritis.
+The floppy Cocker Spaniel ears are also prone to ear infections, but you can inspect and clean them when you groom your pup.

 Care

-Another reason for the popularity and continued interest, in the Cockapoo, is its hypoallergenic coat.
-This doesn’t mean that it won’t cause any allergic reactions, but the low shedding nature of the coat means that allergy sufferers should endure fewer allergic reactions than with heavy shedding dogs.
-The coat needs brushing every day, but while you can have the coat trimmed to 3 inches or so, this isn’t strictly necessary.
+Another reason for the popularity and continued interest in the Cockapoo is their hypoallergenic coat.
+This doesn’t mean that it won’t cause any allergic reactions, but the low-shedding nature of the coat means that allergy sufferers should endure fewer allergic reactions than when they’re around heavy-shedding dogs.
+The coat needs brushing every day, but while you can have the coat trimmed to 3 inches or so, it isn’t strictly necessary.

-Check inside the ears when brushing the coat, and look for inflammation, reddening, or other signs of possible infection.
-Brush teeth three times a week and trim nails when they get long enough that you can hear them on a hard floor.
+When brushing your dog’s coat, check inside their ears for inflammation, reddening, or other signs of possible infection.
+You should also brush their teeth three times a week and trim their nails when they get long enough that you can hear them on a hard floor.

 Asian woman owner grooming hair dryer to dry Cockapoo dog hair in house